-Alison Burnett is the link for Wirral & Liverpool - Alison.Burnett@liverpool.gov.uk and all assessments are to be carried out via Operation Dovetail and the Referral route via Integrated Front Door.
+The Single Point Contact for Sefton, Wirral & St Helens is Claire Wright, Claire.Wright@liverpool.gov.uk.
+All assessments are to be carried via Integrated Front Door.
 Designated safeguarding leads and other senior leaders should familiarise themselves with the revised Prevent duty guidance: for England and Wales.